slorek/network_rail/README.md

       # Do something
     end

+Refer to [NetworkRail::Client#business_codes](https://github.com/slorek/network_rail/blob/master/lib/network_rail/client.rb) for a list of all supported operator arguments.

 Messages will begin to arrive from Network Rail in batches every few seconds.
-In the above example, `movement` will be an instance of a subclass of `NetworkRail::Message::TrainMovement` (e.g. `NetworkRail::Message::TrainMovement::Arrival`).
+In the above example, `movement` will be an instance of a subclass of `NetworkRail::Message::TrainMovement::Base` (e.g. `NetworkRail::Message::TrainMovement::Arrival`).
 Some of the cool things you can do with this object are:

 - Check if the train arrived on time with `movement.on_time?`
 - Get the delay (if any) with `movement.delay`